nithyaramakrishnan/data-shield/update.md

     </tr>
     <tr>
       <td><code>--set enclaveos-chart.Ias.Mode=IAS_API_KEY</code></td>
       <td>Optional: You can use your own IAS API key.
 To do so, you must first obtain a linkable subscription for the Intel SGX Attestation Service.
-Then, generate a secret in your cluster by running the following command: <code>kubectl create secret generic ias-api-key --from-literal=env=<TEST/PROD> --from-literal=spid=<spid> --from-literal=api-key=<apikey></code>.
+Then, generate a secret in your cluster by running the following command: <code>kubectl create secret generic ias-api-key --from-literal=env=<TEST/PROD> --from-literal=spid=&lt;spid&gt; --from-literal=api-key=&lt;apikey&gt;</code>.
 Note: By default, IAS requests are made through a proxy service.</td>
     </tr>
   </table>